mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ## TCPLS TLS Extensions

-This document specifies two TLS extensions used by TCPLS.
+This document specifies three TLS extensions used by TCPLS.
 The first, "tcpls", is used to announce the support of TCPLS.
 The second, "tcpls_join", is used to join a TCP connection to a TCPLS session.
+The third, "tcpls_token", is used to provide a token to the client before the handshake completes.
 Their types are defined as follows.

 ~~~
 enum {
     tcpls(TBD1),
     tcpls_join(TBD2),
+    tcpls_token(TBD3),
     (65535)
 } ExtensionType;
 ~~~